 We are thrilled that Soft Surroundings will be providing the fashion show this year!
 Soft Surroundings has beautiful clothing with a unique style.

 Remember to register now, so you don’t miss this important event!
 And please note – UWC will follow best practice COVID protocols including requiring proof of vaccination as a condition for attending.
-If it turns out that attending is not safe, given COVID levels in April, those who have registered and paid will be able to have their registration fees refunded.

 LINK TO REGISTRATION PAGE — instructions for online registration (save a stamp) or mail-in registration.